apache/apisix-ingress-controller/README.md

 ### 1. `Ingress types` Submodule

-- defines the CRD(CustomResourceDefinition) needed by Apache APISIX
+- Define the CRD(CustomResourceDefinition) needed by Apache APISIX

-- currently supports ApisixRoute/ApisixService/ApisixUpstream，and other service and route level plugins.
+- Currently supports ApisixRoute/ApisixService/ApisixUpstream，and other service and route level plugins.

-- can be packaged as a stand-alone binary, keep in sync with the ingress definition.
+- Can be packaged as a stand-alone binary, keep in sync with the ingress definition.

 - [CRD design](https://github.com/api7/ingress-controller/issues/3)

 ### 2. `APISIX types` Submodule

-- define interface objects to match concepts from Apache APISIX like route, service, upstream, and plugin.
+- Define interface objects to match concepts from Apache APISIX like route, service, upstream, and plugin.

-- can be a packaged as a stand-alone binary, need to match with compatible Apache APISIX version.
+- Can be a packaged as a stand-alone binary, need to match with compatible Apache APISIX version.

-- add new types to this module to support new features.
+- Add new types to this module to support new features.

 ### 3. `Seven` submodule

-- contains main application logic.
+- Contain main application logic.

 - Sync the k8s cluster states to Apache APISIX, based on Apisix-types object.

 ### 4.`Ingress-controller` Submodule

-- driver process for ingress controller, watches k8s apiserver.
+- Driver process for ingress controller, watches k8s apiserver.

-- match and covert Apisix-ingress-types to Apisix-types before handing the control over to the above module seven.
+- Match and covert Apisix-ingress-types to Apisix-types before handing the control over to the above module `seven`.

 Get more [implementation details](./docs/design.md).